 Publisher and editor :

-Incomes of the RDPLF : we do not charge any service to centers participating to the RDPLF neither any person using its services.
-Incomes come from donations
+Income of the RDPLF: we do not charge any service to the centres participating in the RDPLF or to any person using its services.
+Income comes from donations.

-The funding of RDPLF comes from personal donations, industry subsidies, financial aid granted by associations which take care of dialysis patients at home.
-Details of the origins of the funding is available on the RDPLF website at: https://www.rdplf.org/financement.html
+The RDPLF's funding comes from personal donations, industrial subsidies, and financial aid granted by associations that take care of dialysis patients at home.
+Details of the sources of funding are available on the RDPLF website: https://www.rdplf.org/financement.html.

 How to cite published article : use full name (Bulletin de la Dialyse à Domicile) or the standard abbreviation ISO-4: Bull Dial Domic

 Advertising is not accepted in the Bulletin de la Dialyse à Domicile.

 The journal is primarily intended for nephrologists, nurses, and directors of healthcare establishments interested in the various techniques of home dialysis.
 The articles are published in French and English to allow readers to use the language they are most comfortable with, in order to allow as wide a distribution as possible.